Custom allocators and memory functions

 /* Usage */

-pool_init(pool, 64, 16, LF_DEFAULT_ALIGNMENT);
+pool_init(&pool, 64, 16, LF_DEFAULT_ALIGNMENT);

 pool_free

 Return a single chunk back to the pool. ptr is a pointer to the allocated chunk.
+Pointers outside the pool, misaligned pointers, NULL, and a chunk already on the free list are ignored.

 void pool_free(PoolAllocator *allocator, void *ptr);